 With great effort, she opened her eyes and forced her hands away from the box.
 The tendrils resisted as she drew away from them,willing her feet to step back and away from the box.
 An even greater effort was required to close her inner eye and still the voices.

-Exhausted as if she had been running, her legs shook as she counted up the stairs, from one to fifteen.
+Exhausted, legs shaking as if she had been running, she counted up the stairs, from one to fifteen.
 At the top was another door which opened out into a more brightly lit hallway.

 One more step and she was out of the stairwell, walking between the dining room and kitchen of a cottage toward a small sitting area.
 The sofa there was comfortable, she knew from experience, and she dropped heavily onto it, letting her eyes close while she recovered.